-- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the proposed Scheme not materialise, from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies (The proposed Scheme PCAS) will be applied to Derrycashel Bog.
+- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the proposed Scheme not materialise, from the EPA. - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator. - Develop a detailed site plan with engineering drawings outlining how the various rehabilitation methodologies (The proposed Scheme PCAS) will be applied to Derrycashel Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map for an indicative view of the application of different rehabilitation methodologies); - Carry out a drainage management assessment of the proposed enhanced rehabilitation measures; - Carry out an assessment of pumping requirements to complete decommissioning; - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-Incorporate the results of this assessment into the rehabilitation plan to minimise known archaeological disturbance, where possible; - Carry out a review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements.
+(See map for an indicative view of the application of different rehabilitation methodologies). - A drainage management assessment of the proposed enhanced rehabilitation measures was carried out and any issues identified were resolved and the rehabilitation plan adapted.
+No specific issues that would change the overall objectives of the rehabilitation plan were identified. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation was carried out.
+The results of this assessment was incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - An assessment of pumping requirements to complete decommissioning was carried out.